 How Soon Can I Re-enter the USA on a Tourist Visa?

-As of July 2023, there is no specific rule or regulation regarding the exact gap between visits on a B2 tourist visa to the United States.
+There is no specific rule or regulation regarding the exact gap between visits on a B2 tourist visa to the United States.
 However, if you are a frequent visitor on a B2 visa, you should be aware that U.S. Customs and Border Protection (CBP) officers may question your intentions if they notice you spend a significant amount of time in the U.S. and only a short time outside the country.

 The B2 visa is intended for temporary visits to the U.S. for tourism, visiting friends or family, medical treatment, or participating in social events.
 It is not intended for extended or frequent stays in the U.S.